 If you are looking to walk there are many beautiful trails around the South Island.
 Throughout New Zealand you can find many walking trails.
-There are nine that have been labeled as New Zealand’s Great Walks.
+There are nine that have been labelled as New Zealand’s Great Walks.
 Five of them can be found in the South Island; Abel Tasman Coast Track, Heaphy Track, Kepler Track, Milford Track, and Routeburn Track.
 For the Great Walks you will need to book your time on the tracks.
 Bookings for some of these tracks may need to be made 12 or more months in advance based on the time of year you wish to walk them.
 Even some of the tracks like Queen Charlotte Track in the Marlborough Sounds while not a NZ Great Walk it is one worth taking and again it requires advance bookings.
 The Queen Charlotte Track is one that you can bike along as well.
 The walking trails around the South Island range from gentle strolls to scaling mountains and every fitness ability in-between.

 For the cyclists you can cycle just about anywhere in NZ.
 There are some great cycling trails that will get you off the roads and into the backcountry where the scenery is breathtaking and on some of the trails you can challenge your cycling skills.
 The South Island has 12 of NZ’s Cycle Trails.
 One of the cycling trails is the 150 km relatively flat, unpaved, packed gravel Central Otago Rail Trail that was created from an old train route.
 Most people cycle this trail but it can be walked.
 There are many places to stop along the way and enjoy some good southern hospitality.
 As mentioned above you can also cycle the Queen Charlotte Track.
 A more challenging bike ride is Heli-Biking in Wanaka.
 One of my favourite cities to cycle around is Christchurch.
 I lived in Christchurch for two years and spent many weekends cycling all over the city.
 It is mainly flat unless you get up into the hills, which I didn’t.
 There was much to see and do around the city on my bike without venturing into the hills!
 My favourite place in Christchurch to cycle was Hagley Park.
 It was so tranquil with all the trees and gardens.

 If you are looking for adventure, head to the Adventure Capital of the World, Queenstown.
 You will find just about every adrenaline pumping activity you can think of that will take your adrenaline from zero to through the roof.
-You could do some of the walking trails in and around Queenstown, go Cayoning, Bungy Jumping or swinging, jet boating, heli skiing, paragliding, paraponting, hang-gliding, luging, skydiving, white water rafting, etc.
+You could do some of the walking trails in and around Queenstown, go Cayonning, Bungy Jumping or swinging, jet boating, heli skiing, paragliding, paraponting, hang-gliding, luging, skydiving, white water rafting, etc.

 For the water lovers you can find much to do or in the water around the South Island.
 If you want sailing adventure then head to the beautiful picturesque town of Picton where you can hire yachts (skippered or bareboat), boats, kayaks, etc for day or overnight to explore in around the coves and island that make up the gorgeous Marlborough Sounds.
-This was an unforgetable experience.
+This was an unforgettable experience.
 We chartered a bareboat yacht and ventured out in the Sounds.
 It was beautiful and so quiet and peaceful.
 The sounds were calm with just enough wind to fill the sails for a gentle sail across the glass like waters.
 Sleeping on the yacht in a quiet cove under the star blanket of the Milky Way the yacht gently rocking and hearing the water lapping against the side of the yacht is a weekend trip I will never forget.
 You can also kayak or canoe on the lakes and rivers throughout the South Island.
 There is Sea Kayaking available in different locations around the South Island including the Marlborough Sounds, Abel Tasman National Park, and Fiordland.

 Want to get up close and personal with New Zealand Wildlife?
 You could take a guided Sea Kayaking adventure in Abel Tasman National Park where you may encounter some friendly New Zealand Fur Seals.
-On one unforgetable sea kayaking adventure we paddled into a cove and there we saw New Zealand Fur Seals.
+On one unforgettable sea kayaking adventure we paddled into a cove and there we saw New Zealand Fur Seals.
 They swam around and under the kayaks and some were brave or curious enough to even come out of the water onto the front or back of the kayak to say Hi and check us out.
 It was incredible!
 For Whale watching there is really only one place in NZ to do this and that is in Kaikoura.
 You can swim with the Dolphins in the Marlborough Sounds, Kaikoura, and Akaroa (Banks Peninsula near Christchurch).
 In Kaikoura you can swim with Dolphins or Seals or both!
 For bird watching head to the Otago Peninsula near Dunedin and visit the Royal Albatross Centre where you can see these magnificent birds on the only mainland breeding colony in the world.
 Near there you will also find the rare Yellow-Eyed Penguins.

 If you need to relax, head to Hanmer Springs for a dip in their thermal mineral pools or have a spa treatment or two.
 You can also relax on the beautiful golden beaches near Nelson.
 Or enjoy the Garden City, Christchurch, on a punt down the Avon River.